The entrance facade

 Built / Designed For: 1st Duke of Roxburghe

 House & Family History: Believed to be the largest inhabited castle in Scotland, Floors was designed in the early 18th century by William Adam (father of the more-famous Robert Adam) for the 1st Duke of Roxburghe.
-It was the current duke's great-great-grandfather, James, the 6th Duke, who had William Playfair embellish the Adam house with a multitude of spires and domes in the Scottish 16th century style.
+It in the 19th century the 6th Duke engaged William Playfair to enlarge and embellish the Adam house with a multitude of spires and domes in the Scottish 16th century style.
 The final effect was breathtaking and made the Floors one of the most atmospheric houses in Britain.
 Often used as a film location, Floors' greatest role in that mode was as Greystoke Castle in 1984's "Greystoke: The Legend of Tarzan, Lord of the Apes."
 Floors has hosted many important guests, including Queen Victoria in 1867.
 Anne, the sister of Lord Randolph Churchill (father of Winston), married the 6th Duke of Roxburghe, and, as a result, Randolph was a frequent visitor to Floors, as was his wife, Jennie.
 Floors provided a calm and peaceful environment where Randolph could escape from the cares of the world.

-Collections: The Castle displays outstanding collections of French 17th and 18th century furniture, tapestries, Chinese and European porcelain, silver, and one of the celebrated series of Savonnerie carpets commissioned by Louis XIV for the Galerie d'Apollon in the Louvre.
+Collections: The castle displays outstanding collections of French 17th and 18th century furniture, tapestries, Chinese and European porcelain, silver, and one of the celebrated series of 12 Savonnerie carpets commissioned by Louis XIV for the Galerie d'Apollon in the Louvre.
 Many of these treasures came to Floors from Duchess May, the American wife of the 8th Duke, who was a Goelet from New York.
 The great Gobelins tapestries from the Potières des Dieux series today at Floors once hung at Ochre Court, the Goelet house in Newport, Rhode Island.
 One of the most exclusive clubs in the world, and the world's oldest society of bibliophiles, The Roxburghe Club was founded in 1812 in honor of John Ker, 3rd Duke of Roxburghe, who died in 1804.
 The loss of the duke's huge and enormously important library (it held over 10,000 volumes) to a 46-day auction held between May and July 1812 was the spark for the formation of the club.
 Its membership is limited to 40, chosen from among those with distinguished libraries or collections, or with a scholarly interest in books.
 Each member is expected to sponsor the publication of a rare or curious volume.
 The club's collection is housed at the Society of Antiquaries at Burlington House in London.
+Two important giltwood tables today at Floors were once in the collection of Temple Newsam.
 A sale of some contents of Floors Castle was held by Christie's on September 17, 1990.
+In May of 1994 a burglar rowed across the Tweed in a dinghy, broke into the castle, and made off with £275,000 worth of jewelry.

-Garden & Outbuildings: The Summerhouse was built for Queen Victoria's visit in 1867.
+Garden & Outbuildings: The summerhouse was built for Queen Victoria's visit in 1867.
+The Floors Estate today covers 52,000 acres.

 Vitruvius Scoticus: Adam, W., pls.
 48, 49, 1810.